bad air filter symptoms

 If you're experiencing engine problems with your car, then it's always worth checking the condition of the air filter.
 All of the air that is entering your cars' engine, comes in through the air filter.
 If it's really dirty then this is going to impact how well the engine can run.

-The symptoms of a bad or dirty air filter include a reduction in engine power, slow acceleration, sometimes a reduction in fuel economy, a delay in gear shifts and even a difficult to start engine.
+The symptoms of a bad air filter include a reduction in engine power, slow acceleration, sometimes a reduction in fuel economy, a delay in gear shifts and even a difficult to start engine.

 The air filter is subjected to all of the pollution and debris that you may encounter when you are driving.
 Depending on where you live, it can become dirty pretty quickly, and this will affect your engine if you don't change it regularly.